CyberFlameGO/svnpython/Doc/c-api/init.rst

       triple: module; search; path
       single: path (in module sys)

    Return the default module search path; this is computed from the  program name (set by :cfunc:`Py_SetProgramName` above) and some environment variables.
 The returned string consists of a series of directory names separated by a platform dependent delimiter character.
 The delimiter character is ``':'`` on Unix and Mac OS X, ``';'`` on Windows.
-The returned string points into static storage; the caller should not modify its value.
-The list :data:`sys.path` is initialized with this value on interpreter startup; it can be (and usually is) modified later to change the search path for loading modules.
+The returned string points into static storage;
+   the caller should not modify its value.
+The value is available to Python code as the list ``sys.path``, which may be modified to change the future search path for loaded modules.

    ..
 XXX should give the exact rules